Updated November 27, 2023

-On the other side, oligopoly is a kind of market competition, whereby there are a lessor few numbers of sellers or vendors in the marketplace who are selling differential or nearly differential products.
-In an oligopoly, as stated there are only a few firms or sellers who are operating in the marketplace and so, the sellers or the firms are influenced by the activities of other firms or the sellers
+Oligopoly: Industries like an automobile, cold drinks, telecommunication, etc., can be some industries where an Oligopoly type of competition can be found.
+An oligopoly is a kind of market competition whereby few sellers or vendors in the marketplace sell differential or nearly differential products.
+In an oligopoly, as stated, only a few firms or sellers are operating in the marketplace.
+So the sellers or the firms are influenced by the activities of other firms or the sellers.

 Head To Head Comparison Between Oligopoly vs Monopoly (Infographics)

-Below is the top 9 difference between Oligopoly vs Monopoly
+Below is the top 9 difference between Oligopoly vs Monopoly:

 Key Differences Between Oligopoly vs Monopoly

-- In an oligopoly, the firms or the sellers set their product price based on the price of the similar or the same product which is offered by the rival firm or the seller in the marketplace, which is just flip side in the case of monopoly type of competition, as there are no rivals.
+- In an oligopoly, the firms or the sellers set their product price based on the price of the similar or the same product which is offered by the rival firm or the seller in the marketplace, which is just the flip side in the case of a monopoly type of competition, as there are no rivals.

 Oligopoly vs Monopoly Comparison Table

 Below is the 9 topmost comparison between Oligopoly vs Monopoly

 |Basis of Comparison||Oligopoly||Monopoly|

 |Basic Definition||An oligopoly is a kind of marketplace that has small or few numbers of relatively large sellers or firms that will produce almost the same and slightly different products.
 In this kind of market, there will also be significant barriers to entry for other firms or enterprises.||A monopoly is a marketplace containing one firm that will produce goods with no close substitute and with significant barriers to entry of other sellers or firms.|